-These egg muffins are the perfect breakfast!
+These egg muffins are perfect for breakfast!
 They are tasty and portable, and you can change them with different cheeses and veggies.

+These egg muffins make a quick and easy breakfast or snack.
 They keep well in the fridge, so you can make a big batch and enjoy it for several days.

-These egg muffins make an easy breakfast or snack.
 I make a batch every few days, refrigerate it, and briefly reheat the muffins in the microwave.
-Although I enjoy baked goods like keto blueberry muffins or keto French toast, a savory egg-based breakfast is more satiating.
-So, I often opt for keto breakfast casserole, shakshuka, or these delicious muffins.
+Although I enjoy baked goods like keto blueberry muffins or keto French toast, I have always felt that a savory egg-based breakfast is more satiating.

 Ingredients